GrahamAde/Intel_SGX_Tutorial_and_Demo/README.md

 SGX Enclave Control Structure (SECS) - Each enclave is associated with a SECS structure, which contains its metadata (e.g. its hash and size).
 It is not accessible by any secure or insecure code, only by the processor itself.
 It is also immutable once it is instantiated.

 Thread Control Structure (TCS) - Each enclave is associated with at least one TCS structure, which indicates an execution point into the enclave.
-As SGX supports multi-threading, an enclave can have as many active threads as it has TCS.
+Since SGX supports multi-threading, an enclave can have as many active threads as it has TCS.
 Like the SECS structure, it is only accessible by the processor and is immutable.

 Save State Area (SSA) - Each TCS is associated with at least one SSA structure, which is used to save the processor's state during the exceptions and interrupt handling.
 It is written when exiting the enclave and read when resuming the enclave.